 I immediately thought of the ribbon event in rhythmic gymnastics competitions I used to see on Wide World of Sports – even before I knew the fish is sometimes referred to as a ribbonfish.

-Occasionally found in pairs, more often the juvenile drumfish hangs out alone, and usually without an adult version in sight.
+Occasionally found in pairs, more often the juvenile drumfish in Cozumel hang out alone, and usually without an adult version in sight.

 In fact, it wasn’t until many years later that I saw a full-grown spotted drumfish.
 The difference is fascinating.